When contacts leave items in their shopping cart, invite them to complete their purchase with an automated email using the Customer Journey builder.

 - Choose your Abandoned Cart Wait Time by entering the number of hours, days, or weeks you’d like to wait before the abandoned cart email is sent.

-- To choose a segment of your audience to send to, click Get more specific about who can enter this map.
+- To choose a segment of your audience to send to, click Filter who can enter this journey.
 Choose up to 5 segment conditions, and click Save.

 - Click Save Starting Point.